 The edited transcript:

-The Platform Revolution is the backstory to businesses like Airbnb, eBay, Uber, and Facebook and how they have effectively disrupted markets.
-When people talk about market disruption and technology, what they’re referring to and haven’t distinguished yet is that it’s actually a platform business and a platform play.
+The Platform Revolution is the backstory to businesses like Airbnb, eBay, Uber, and Facebook.
+It demonstrates how they have effectively disrupted markets.
+When people talk about market disruption and technology, they are referring to what is actually a platform business and a platform play.

-So we’ll be covering four concepts quickly to understand the distinctions and how they play out for your business.
+We will be covering four concepts to understand the distinctions and how they play out for your business.

-Businesses who are in the face of disruption are making a choice and need to decide on a strategy according to these three conditions:
+Businesses which are in the path of disruption are making a choice and need to decide on a strategy according to these three conditions: